MateusRodriguesCosta/gift-card-api/docs/architecture.md

 - Uses **Springdoc** for automatic Swagger documentation in Spring Boot.

-### ✅ Elasticsearch

-- Used to store transaction history for analytics and search features.
-- Still saves to a relational database for financial audit purposes.

 ### 🔁 Batch/Bulk Operations

 - Messaging tech (likely **RabbitMQ**) will be used.